Giskard-AI/giskard-hub/script-docs/hub/guide/run-evaluations.rst

 The evaluation run is automatically named and assessed against the Correctness and Conformity metrics for each conversation.

-- **Correctness**: Verifies if the agent's response matches the expected output.
+- **Correctness**: Verifies if the agent's response matches the expected output (reference answer).

 - **Conformity**: Ensures the agent's response adheres to the rules, such as "The agent must be polite."

+- **Groundedness**: Ensures the agent's response is grounded in the conversation.

+- **String Match**: Checks if the agent's response contains a specific string, keyword, or sentence.

 The pie chart below displays the number of evaluations that passed, failed, or were unexecuted.